The installimage script provided by Hetzner is an easy and fast method of installing various Linux distributions.

 HOSTNAME sets the corresponding host name in the system.

-The installimage also supports the adjustment of the partitioning scheme (including the use of LVM).
-The designated syntax can be found in the examples in the editor.
+The installimage also supports adjustments to the partitioning scheme (including the use of LVM).
+You can find the designated syntax in the examples in the editor.

-This is the full path to the operating system image, and only needs to be specified if a custom image is being installed.
+This is the full path to the operating system image; you only need to specify it if you are installing a custom image.

 After leaving the editor with F10 (save and quit), the syntax of the config file is checked.
 Should it contain errors, you will be returned to the editor.

-If you see this output after 1-5 minutes (depends on the image and partitioning used), the system is ready and bootable.
+If you see this output after 1-5 minutes (depending on the image and partitioning you're using), the system is ready and bootable.

 The root password is set to the current password of the Rescue System.